What You Need To Know Before Scheduling Your Bariatric Surgery

 What is the medical tourism process?
 The typical process is as follows: the person seeking medical treatment abroad contacts a medical tourism provider, in the case of Endobariatric, we have a patient coordinator.
 We require the patient to provide a medical report, medical history, and may request additional information, such as diagnostic testing results.
 The coordinator will advise on the procedure, the approximate cost of treatment, information about the doctor and hospital, expected duration of stay, and logistical information, such as accommodation, ground transportation, and flights are discussed as well.

 How safe is it traveling to your region of Mexico?
-We are located in Piedras Negras, 1 mile across the border from Eagle Pass, Texas.
+We are located in Piedras Negras, 8 blocks across the border from Eagle Pass, Texas.
 Our town is rich in cultural heritage with many sites to take in.
 We have many restaurants, places to shop, museums and more.
 A few times a week we provide van service so our patients can do some souvenir shopping.
 As a border town we strive to welcome all visitors and as our patient safety is always a priority.
-So whether in the hotel, in the hospital or while we are transporting you, we are always looking out for your safety.